omahs/manta-front-end/docs/manual_test.md

 # Manual Test

-To prepare for this test, you should have an up-to-date version of `manta-signer` desktop app, acess to a local or remote Dolphin testnet, and access to a local or remote `manta-front-end` UI.
+To prepare for this test, you should have an up-to-date version of `manta-signer` desktop app, access to a local or remote Dolphin testnet, and access to a local or remote `manta-front-end` UI.
 See README.md for more details.<br/>

 First, you should create two accounts in [polkadot.js browser extension](https://polkadot.js.org/extension/).
 Load these accounts with balances of Dolphin and at least two parachain assets.
 - If you are running a local testnet, you can mint assets to these accounts from the default sudo account (Alice) in [polkadot.js apps wallet](https://polkadot.js.org/apps) using the `assetManager.mintAsset` extrinsic.